questforcode/aki_wfe/README.md

 - project 24 - months [using functions as methods again, making a 'dictionary' that gives me the months in x language.]
 - project 25 - wrapper [understanding the way objects and other data acts when turned to objects]
 - project 26 - strings [working with string properties]
+- project 27 - strings [same as the above but making it more purely JS]
 ## Others

 - cvweb - basic HTML and CSS profile for Link from Legend of Zelda.